ethereum/remix-workshops/README.md

 Remix libraries repository https://github.com/ethereum/remix Remixd repository repository https://github.com/ethereum/remixd

+### Timeline

 Here is the timeline for today.
 The workshop is divided in 3 different parts.
 Each part consist of:
-  - 10 min talk for a rough overview of what the part is about.
+  - 10 min talk for a rough overview which cover the subject matter.
-  - 30 min of free coding, where you can hack on walkthrough tutorial (feel free to squeeze them) and grab us for any question of just for chatting ;)
+  - 30 min of free coding, where you can hack on walkthrough tutorials (feel free to squeeze them ;) ) and grab us for any question of just for chatting ;)

+Please find a PDF (as entry point) associated with each topic.

 Difficulty level:
 easy |